 - Making sure that seniors stay well hydrated

 - Cooking healthy, nutritious meals in accordance with any dietary restrictions

 - Providing bathing/showering assistance for seniors

 - Encouraging physical activity and exercise

 - Offering pleasant companionship

 - And so much more

-Get in touch with the experts in senior care at Compassionate Nursing Services by calling 314-432-4312 today.
-We are the leaders in home health care services in St. Louis, MO and the surrounding area, providing unparalleled care for older adults.
+Get in touch with the experts at Compassionate Nursing Services by calling 314-432-4312 today.
+We are the leaders in senior care and adult day care in St. Louis, MO and the surrounding area, providing unparalleled care for older adults.
 Contact us any time to learn how we can assist you.